C# Builder Pattern

 Introduction to the C# builder pattern

-The Builder pattern is a creational design pattern that separates the construction of a complex object from its representation so that you can use the same construction process to create different representations of an object.
+The Builder is a creational design pattern that separates the construction of a complex object from its representation so that you can use the same construction process to create different representations of an object.

 The following UML diagram illustrates the Builder pattern: